innovationgarage/PassiveBandwidthEstimator/README.md

       --flow-bw-resolution=10
         Number of different flow bandwidths to generate.

+The output tcpdump dumpfiles will be placed in subdirectories of outdir named "linkbw,flows,flowbw".

 ## gridpcaptotcpgaps.sh

 Convert a directory tree of tcpdump dumpfiles to an equally structured